What is the Olympus M.Zuiko Digital ED 12-100mm f/4 IS Pro?

 An indication of just how unusual the 12-100mm is lies in its optical formula, which comprises 17 elements in 11 groups.
 But this includes new fewer than 12 special elements to maximise image quality: three aspheric elements; one dual-sided aspheric (DSA); one element made of high refractive-index (HR) glass and two of Super HR glass; and five of extra-low dispersion glass.
 Olympus has also employed its Z Coating Nano to reduce flare and ghosting.

 Close-up capability is impressive, with the lens boasting a minimum focus of just 15cm at wideangle, which turns out to be a matter of millimetres away from the front element.
 Perhaps more practically, it’s still capable of focusing on an image area of around 82mm x 62mm when set to the 100mm position, giving a magnification equivalent to 0.42x on full-frame.
 A petal-type lens hood is included in the box, with a locking button to hold it in place, and the lens accepts 72mm filters.

 Crucially, though, the 12-100mm is compatible with Olympus’s Sync IS, in which the lens’s optical stabilisation and the in-body sensor-shift stabilisation work together for increased overall effect.
-As a result, when used on the flagship OM-D E-M1 Mark II mirrorless model, the system is rated to provide an improbable-sounding 6.5 stops of stabilisation, making it the most effective currently available (alongside Panasonic’s Dual IS in the Lumix DC-G9).
+As a result, when used on the OM-D E-M1 Mark II, the system is rated to provide 6.5 stops of stabilisation, and when it’s mounted on the OM System OM-1 the stabilisation is boosted to up to 7.5EV.
 With older OM-D and PEN cameras, however, the stabilisation won’t be quite so marked.